danielfrg/ml-notes/README.md

-Personal tools and notebooks for deep learning.
+Personal tools and notebooks for machine learning.

 ## Tensorflow